KPRoche/kubestellar/docs/content/direct/get-started.md

 ## Quick Start Using the Automated Script

-If you want to quickly setup a basic environment, you can use our automated installation script _after_ [installing the software prerequisites](pre-reqs.md):
+If you want to quickly setup a basic environment, you can use our automated installation script

+### Install software prerequisites

+Be sure to [install the software prerequisites](pre-reqs.md) _before_ running the script!

-(the script will check for the pre-reqs and exit if they are not satisfied).
+The script will check for the pre-reqs and exit if they are not present.

+### Run the script!

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/refs/heads/main/scripts/create-kubestellar-demo-env.sh)